Fast calculation of p-values for one-sided Kolmogorov-Smirnov type statistics: Motivation

-\subsubsection{Computation of $\alpha$-level thresholds}
+\subsection{Computation of $\alpha$-level thresholds}

-Given $\alpha > 0$, how can we pick a threshold to obtain an $\alpha$-level test based on a statistic S of the form \eqref{eq:generalized_gof}?
-This is the threshold $s_{n,\alpha}$ that satisfies $\pr{S > s_{n,\alpha} \big| X_i \simiid F} = \alpha$.
-Since the probability $\pr{S > s}$ is monotone-decreasing in $s$, we can find $s_{n,\alpha}$ by repeated bisection, thus inverting the cumulative distribution of the statistic $S$ numerically.
+Given a test statistic $S$ of the maximum form in Eq.~\eqref{eq:generalized_gof}, how can we pick a threshold to obtain an $\alpha$-level test?
+This is the threshold $s_{n,\alpha}$ that satisfies $\pr{S \ge s_{n,\alpha} \big| X_i \simiid F} = \alpha$.
+Since the probability $\pr{S \ge s}$ is monotone-decreasing in $s$, a common approach is to find $s_{n,\alpha}$ by repeated bisection, thus inverting the cumulative distribution of the statistic $S$ numerically.
 If we know that $s_{n,\alpha} \in [a,b]$ then an approximation of $s_{n,\alpha}$ with additive error $<\epsilon$ may be obtained using binary search.
 This search involves $O(\log((b-a)/\epsilon ))$ calculations of probabilities of the form \eqref{eq:order_statistics_upperbound_problem}.
 When the range of $s_{n,\alpha}$ is not known in advance, one can use a doubling search \citep{BentleyYao1976} to obtain an $\epsilon$-approximation with $O(\log(s_{n,\alpha}/\epsilon))$ probability calculations of the form \eqref{eq:order_statistics_upperbound_problem}.

-\subsubsection{Additional applications}
+\subsection{Additional applications}